abhilash28abhi/burger-builder/README.md

     `npm install redux react-redux packages`
 12. To use redux thunk as a middleware for dispatching action creators to use async code:</br>
     `npm install redux-thunk`
+13. This application uses firebase for authentication and for as a storage medium without which this app will break.